 - a.
 Landscape buffer areas shall be measured as the area between the property line and site development (buildings, parking areas, etc.), except as set forth in Section 4.3.5.
 Landscape buffer treatments, however, may extend into the right-of-way/up to the sidewalk.
 Provided. - b.
 Parking may not be located within the minimum landscaped buffer areas, provided, however, that vehicle overhangs shall be allowed within with the required landscape buffer area.
 Complies. - c.
 Landscape buffers shall consist of any combination of deciduous trees, conifers, shrubs, hedgerows, ornamental grasses, berms, low-height masonry walls, and or fences where appropriate.
 Landscape buffers shall be of sufficient size, height, and opaqueness to continuously screen the site from adjacent properties.
-Additional landscaping needed along Walnut Crescent and western section of Roswell Terrace to screen the parking area.
-Existing landscaping has a sparse understory and should be supplemented with evergreen shrubs. - d.
+Complies. - d.
 Fences and walls may be used for decoration and to supplement required landscaping buffering to achieve a higher degree of visual blocking.
 Within the required landscape buffer adjacent to any residential property, however, a six (6) foot-tall solid fence shall be required along any residential side or rear yard, and a four (4)-foot-tall solid fence shall be required along any residential front yard.
 Provided. - e.
 Parking lots and on-site circulation areas shall be effectively screened from all streets and sidewalks.
-See response to paragraph c above. - f.
+Landscaping at much of the perimeters of the northern and southern parking lots is deciduous.
+Applicant should amend landscaping plan to provide evergreen shrubs to effectively screen parking lots from sidewalks. - f.
 The existing low-height wall along the easterly side of Walnut Crescent shall be maintained; if possible, a similar wall or landscape feature, such as a berm, should be constructed along the southerly side of Claremont Ave/Walnut Crescent.
-Provided. - g.
+Not provided. - g.
 Landscape buffers shall be continuous except for where driveways access the street.
-See response to paragraph c above. - h.
+See response to paragraph e above. - h.
 Buffer areas may, but do not necessarily have to be, designed to achieve stormwater management benefits through the use of rain gardens or bioswales.
 Not provided.